 Once the entire class has received their diplomas, everyone gives themselves a loud, "Whoop!" and flings their blue caps into the air.

 Afterward, everyone mingles and Mama Walsh takes a group shot of the gang.
 Kelly sees her father and ditches Steve to run toward him for a hug.
 I guess she's no longer mad at him for his deadbeat ways.
-Iris and Dylan chat without their usual sniping (thankfully), and he tells her that he felt Jack's spirit today.
-Whatever, Dylan.
+Iris and Dylan chat without their usual sniping (thank goodness), and he tells her that he felt Jack's spirit today.
+Yeah...whatever, Dylan.
 After that, Mama Walsh takes a photo of Dylan and Iris, and then Iris offers to take one of Dylan with Mama and Papa Walsh.
-A few minutes later, Kelly scampers over to Dylan and excitedly tells him that she's going to dinner with her mother and her father...and adds that she'll always remember this day because both of her parents were actually in the same place together.
+A few minutes later, Kelly scampers over to Dylan and excitedly tells him that she's going to dinner with her mother and her father...and adds that she'll always remember this day because both of her parents were in the same place together without wanting to kill each other.
+Huzzah!

 The Walsh house.
 Dylan comes over to meet with Papa Walsh and tells him how weird people have been acting toward him lately because of his money.
 Papa Walsh then warns him about how some rich people fall into a trap and lose touch with who they are - but Dylan assures him that that won't happen to him.
 He then announces that he would like Papa Walsh to put all of his money back into a trust, like before...and Papa Walsh is amazed that he's doing this after all the trouble he and Jack went through to dissolve the trust.
-Dylan says he's happy getting his regular allowance checks...but will need an advance because he wants to bum around Europe for the summer.
-He may attend college in the fall, but right now he needs a break.
+Dylan says he's happy getting his regular allowance checks...but will need an advance 'cause he wants to bum around Europe for the summer.
+He may attend college in the fall, but right now he needs a break from slouching around all world-weary and shit.

 Late that night, the gang has finished implementing their mysterious project and is camping out in the Hollywood Hills.
 Ahn-drea announces to everyone that she's decided to throw all caution to the wind and attend Yale, and adds that she wouldn't be the first person to go into debt in order to get a great education.
-Oh, stop tormenting me.
-Dylan isn't sure whether or not he'll be university bound next fall, but he is sure he'll be in Europe all summer.
-This, of course, makes Kelly look put out.
-Brandon asks Brenda if she's decided yet, and Donna looks confused and asks, “Decided what?”
-Brenda then makes her announcement that she has officially decided to attend the University of Minnesota, and explains that she finally felt sure of her decision while she was listening to Ahn-drea's valedictorian speech.
+Stop it.
+Stop tormenting me.
+Dylan isn't sure whether or not he'll be university bound next fall, but he is sure he'll be in Europe all summer...and this, of course, makes Kelly look put out.
+Brandon asks Brenda if she's decided yet, and Donna scrunches her face in confusion and asks, "Decided what?"
+Brenda then makes her announcement that she has officially decided to attend the University of Minnesota, and explains that she finally felt sure of her decision while she was listening to Ahn-drea's chaotically delivered valedictorian speech.
 She looks pleased when everyone claims they're going to miss her.
 Dylan then lists all the places he wants to visit during his travels through Europe, and asks Kelly if she has a passport.
-She looks surprised, happy, and relieved, then gives him a hug and tells him she'd love to go.
+She looks surprised, happy, and relieved, then gives him a hug and tells him she'd looooove to go.

-I wonder if you could actually get arrested for doing something like that?
+I wonder if you could get arrested for doing something like that?